bleech/jquery.fadeshow/README.md

 # jQuery Fadeshow

-A damn simple fading slideshow.
+A simple fading slideshow.
 Takes an interval and an animation speed.
 Pauses on hover.

 # [DEMO](http://bleech.github.com/jquery.fadeshow)